This is the manual of our Google Ad Manager Integration for WordPress.

 Connect to your Ad Manager account

-Enable the API in GAM
+Enable the API in Google Ad Manager

 Before connecting your site to Google Ad Manager, you need to enable the API access option in your account.

 - log in to your Google Ad Manager account

 - go to Admin > Global Settings > Network Settings > General Settings

 - enter a value in the Display name field

 - Click on Save (In truth, it is easy to miss at the bottom of the page)